Last Updated on

 While this breed has a long list of advocates for their ability to be family dogs, there are of course things you should be aware of when choosing Labrabull regarding the potential for aggression.

-Most Lab Pit mixes that are unruly or rough are often left alone for extended hours throughout the day and are not trained or exercised to their best potential.
+Most Pitbull Lab mixes that are unruly or rough are often left alone for extended hours throughout the day and are not trained or exercised to their best potential.

-These special tips are true of any breed, but are especially important surrounding this breeds stigma.
+These special tips are true of any dog breed but are especially important surrounding this breeds stigma.
 Just like any other dog, as long as you meet their needs and provide them with a fulfilling environment, they will thrive!

 Dysplasia is a structural problem of the joint, and causes the grinding and wearing down of the joints over time.
 Since this can be a genetic condition, the onset of these diseases will vary from dog to dog.